 5.G.3.g. strategies to facilitate school and postsecondary transitions Navigator/CFNC Journal Students will examine two career related websites and contrast their usefulness for their student client population.
 (Journal Navigator/CFNC) 5.G.3.h.
-Skills to critically examine the connections between social, familial, emotional, and behavior problems and academic achievement Tape Critique, Group Supervision Meetings, Skills Presentation Students will evaluate their counseling sessions through the use of a Tape Critique (see Syllabus Appendix B).
+Skills to critically examine the connections between social, familial, emotional, and behavior problems and academic achievement Tape Critique, Group Supervision Meetings, Final Defense Students will evaluate their counseling sessions through the use of a Tape Critique (see Syllabus Appendix B).
 Students will verbally explain interventions and theoretical approaches to address the personal/social needs of student-clients.
-Students will develop a skills presentation focused on a counseling skill designed to meet student-client goals and improve counseling relationships.
+Graduating students will develop a Final Defense Presentation focused on program learning outcomes.
 5.G.3.i.
 Approaches to increase promotion and graduation rates Site Presentation, Professional Growth Plan The site presentation requires students to research their chosen internship site via websites, interviews, and informal conversations to compile information on the development/components of a comprehensive school counseling program, including describing promotion/graduation rates.
 Students will develop a Professional Growth Plan (NC) in concert with their site supervisor (i.e. Journal 3 PGP) listing their individual goals for their internship placement.
 5.G.3.j. interventions to promote college and career readiness Professional Growth Plan, Navigator/CFNC Journal Students will develop a Professional Growth Plan (NC) in concert with their site supervisor (i.e. Journal 3 PGP) listing their individual goals for their internship placement.
 Students will examine two career related websites and contrast their usefulness for their student client population.
 (Journal Navigator/CFNC) 5.G.3.k.
 Strategies to promote equity in student achievement and college access Site Presentation; Readings; Journal The site presentation requires students to research their chosen internship site via websites, interviews, and informal conversations to compile information on the development/components of a comprehensive school counseling program, including addressing diverse learning, cultural difference, and equitable practices.
 Students will read and respond to Motivating Reluctant Teachers during Intervention Team Meetings.
 Students will view and respond in a journal format to the web-based content entitled Strategies for When Teachers Over Refer Students.